 All too often we hear a life history story or a hero’s journey story.

 “I started out teaching school, but realized I couldn’t earn the kind of money I want.
-So I set up a business and became a professional corporate trainer.”
+So I set up a business and became a professional money manager.”

 “I’d just lost my job.
 I was dead broke and reduced to sleeping on a mattress in a church basement.
-Then I started a blog on the library free computer.
+Then I started investing in real estate.
 And today I’ve got an empire.”

-These stories have their place, as I discuss in my Amazon kindle book.
+These stories have their place, as I discuss in my Amazon kindle book, Grow Your Business One Story At A Time.
 But in the few seconds you’re allowed on an elevator pitch, focus specifically on how you’ve helped your clients.

 The idea is to get your audience supremely jealous of these people: “I want what they’ve got.
 How did that woman get out of debt and into her own home?
 How do I get those results?”